automenta/cog/doc/x.3.md

             String quantifiedExprId = forAllLink.targets.get(1); // e.g., Predicate($X)

-            // Try to unify the quantified expression with the target Map<String, String> tempBindings = new HashMap<>(bindings);
+            // Try to unify the quantified expression with the target Map<String, String> tempBindings = new HashMap<>(bind);
             if (canUnify(quantifiedExprId, targetId, tempBindings)) {
-                // If unification succeeds, it means the target is an instance of the universally quantified statement.
+                // If unify succeeds, it means the target is an instance of the universally quantified statement.
                 // The evidence strength/count comes from the ForAll link itself.
                 // System.out.println("  ".repeat(MAX_BACKWARD_CHAIN_DEPTH - depth + 1) + "-> Supported by ForAll: " + forAllId);
                 // Create a temporary atom representing the instantiated evidence Atom instantiatedEvidence = Atom.createShell(targetId, forAllLink.tv);
                 supportingEvidence.add(instantiatedEvidence);
-                bindings.putAll(tempBindings); // Update bindings
+                bind.putAll(tempBindings); // Update bind
                 // No recursive call needed here, as the ForAll link is the direct support.
             }
         }